callmesalmon/pearlOS/README.md

 Installation
 ------------
 > [!NOTE]
-> Compilation is guaranteed only on linux with gcc
+> Compilation is only guaranteed on linux with gcc,
-> it is also possible in windows with virtualization
+> but it is also possible in windows with virtualization
 > solutions like wsl (on windows 11) or hyperV.

 PearlOS prides itself in it's incredibly easy installation, as it only requires 3 commands!